kumikill/styleguide/cplusplus.md

 ### Using Namespace

-Do not use "using namespace std;" anywhere.
+Do not use `using namespace std;` anywhere.
 This can cause issues when using libraries with conflicted type names.
 Prefer prefixing with std::.

 ### Boost